 - Identify a specific area(s) in which one is underperforming,

 - Sort out your fears that may be undermining better results and choose which fear seems fundamental, and

 - Decide whether the fear indeed justifies a change in one’s approach to the situation.

-This exercise is powerful because we tend to exaggerate the potential negative consequences of our under-recognized fears.
-They then become the hobgoblins that reduce effectiveness.
+This exercise is powerful because we naturally exaggerate the potential negative consequences of our under-recognized fears.

-Here’s an example of the these three steps in an area of underperformance in my own career:
+Here’s an example of these three steps in an area of underperformance in my own career:

 - For decades I had accepted my strength in mentoring “stars” and my weakness in mentoring “average” employees.
 My acceptance guaranteed that I would continue to be a less than stellar boss for those I assessed to be average performers.
 Was there a fear underlying my ineffectiveness?
 Yes.

 - My fear arose from the extreme embarrassment that I imagined I would personally feel if I were less than a stellar employee myself.
 This led to my exaggeration of how uncomfortable others would feel when routine performance issues were addressed.

-- My own fears made me insensitive to the reality that employees want to grow and need skillful counsel when they aren’t doing their best work.
+- My own fears made me insensitive to the reality that employees want to grow and appreciate skillful counsel when they aren’t doing their best work.

 Tomorrow’s Fix Today™,